Assault on Precinct 13 (1976)

 Meanwhile, the police bus arrives at Anderson, and a reluctant Bishop allows Starker to use the holding cells, while he calls a doctor.

-At 7:00 p.m., Lawson chases Kathy's killers until they jump out of their car and run.
+At 7:00 p.m., Lawson chases Kathy's killers into a field until they jump out of their car and run.
 Lawson kills the white gang leader, then realizes he is out of bullets, and runs to Anderson precinct.
 Collapsing at the front desk, Lawson is so traumatized that he can only say he is being followed.
 Ethan Bishop puts Lawson into the Captain's office and tries to call a doctor, but the phones and the lights suddenly go dead.
 Bishop at first believes it is an outside power failure, but the streetlights remain on.
 Special agent Starker decides to leave; however, when Chaney and Bishop step outside, Chaney is shot dead.
 Bishop runs back inside, and rushes to the holding cells, but is too late to prevent Starker, the two prison guards and Cornell from being gunned down as they step outside.
 Napoleon Wilson steals Starker's keys, but Bishop makes Starker give them to him after he gets Wilson and Wells back inside and into the holding cells.

 Salvos of bullets greet Bishop as he returns to the lobby.
 When the firing stops, he looks outside and sees everyone is gone.
 Leigh explains there is no rear exit to the building, and all the surrounding buildings are abandoned.
 As Bishop gives her his revolver and orders her to watch the windows, the gang's three remaining leaders appear throw the glass bowl of blood at the door and then lay a white sheet with the Street Thunder emblem on the front in front of the building before walking away.
 Sobbing, Julie pleads with Bishop to give the gang Lawson, but he refuses.